procore/procore-oauth-ruby/README.md

 1. register app with procore to:
     - get a client_id and client_secret
-    - register redirect uris where this app will receive OAuth callbacks after successfull oauth request
+    - register redirect uris where this app will receive OAuth callbacks after successful oauth request
 2. Copy `.env.example` to `.env` and update values with your credentials

 ### To run locally